NahlaEssam/yassir-coding-challenge/README.md

-# A short text document that lists the main steps of building your solution as well as
-# all assumptions/decisions you made in case of unclear requirements or missing
-# information.
+# Getting Started with building Yassir App
 ## Steps to Build the Yassir App:
 1. Project Setup:

     Initialized the project using create-react-app to set up the initial project structure and configurations.
     Installed  Material-UI library and it's dependencies.

 2. Project Structure:

     Created a folder structure to organize components, assets, services, and styles.
     /src
     /components
     /mocks
     /types
     /views
     App.js
     index.js

 ## Assumptions and Decisions:
+1. Project Requirements:
+didn't create a separate view for the reservation card.

+2. Technology Stack:
+as we didn't create separate view for the reservation card , i didn't add React Router as we just have only one view.

 # Getting Started with Create React App